vadanrod14/RA.Aid/README.md

 RA.Aid supports multiple AI providers and models.
 The default model is Anthropic's Claude 3 Sonnet (`claude-3-5-sonnet-20241022`).

+The programmer tool (aider) automatically selects its model based on your available API keys.
+It will use Claude models if ANTHROPIC_API_KEY is set, or fall back to OpenAI models if only OPENAI_API_KEY is available.

 #### Environment Variables

 RA.Aid supports multiple providers through environment variables: